A Decade of Youth Leadership in Action

 On International Women’s Day in 2023, Pfizer Canada invited a youth ambassador to participate in a seat share alongside the company’s president.

-They talked about being a leader in the pharmaceutical industry and the importance of DE&I initiatives, especially as related to gender equality.
-They also exchanged ideas on how to reach younger generations and ensure their voices are included in important conversations.
+They talked about being a leader in the pharmaceutical industry and the importance of including diverse perspectives and inputs as well as ensuring equal opportunities to contribute, especially for girls and women.
+They also exchanged ideas on how to reach and engage with younger generations to ensure their voices are present and heard in important conversations.

 Highlights: A look back at previous years